debops/debops/docs/acme-integration.rst

 ``item.acme_default_subdomains``
   List of subdomains that should be added to all of the ACME apex/root domains.
-  If you want to create an ACME certificate only with the apex domain, you need to use this parameter with ``[]`` value to override :envvar:`pki_acme_default_subdomains`.
+  If you want to create an ACME certificate only with the apex domain, you might need to set this parameter to an empty list using ``[]`` to override :envvar:`pki_acme_default_subdomains`.

 ``item.acme_subdomains``